rwpalmer/DFPlay/README.md

 ## *Overview*
 DFPlayers are inexpensive and they have a serial interface.
 This makes them ideal for use in IOT projects.

 While it is true that the DFPlayer can be used without a library, it is also true that a library can make the DFPlayer much easier to use.
 This library's methods mirror the buttons that you would find on a portable MP3 player.
-Methods like"play()", "stop()", "pause()", and "resume()",  control the DFPlayer and mask the complexity of the DFPlayer's native command set.
+Methods like"play()", "stop()", "pause()", "resume()", and "mute()"  control the DFPlayer and mask the complexity of the DFPlayer's native command set.
 DFPlay also provides enhanced functionality.
 For example:
 * DFPlay plays all content with one ***play(*** Selection ***)*** command, where "Selection":
 	*  defines the content to be played
 	* allows the volume setting to be adjusted for the duration of content play.
 This addresses a common audio playback problem, where some content plays louder than other content.
 It also makes it simple to play some content (say an alarm) louder than other content.